 Clinical STEPs® (Student Team Experience in Practice) allows students to work in the same clinic for one or two weeks—three sessions during the program's first year and one session during year two—under the direction of a trained and skilled clinician.
 Additionally, three terminal clinical experiences during the third year give students the opportunity to work in a variety of clinical settings.
 Duke's faculty and staff make sure that there are strong connections to these carefully selected training sites.

-Duke faculty research plays a leading role in the evolution and expansion of the physical therapy industry, offering students the opportunity to get involved in innovative initiatives that are helping redefine physical therapy.
-Duke DPT students work directly with faculty on research, completing research projects, presenting research posters at local and national conferences, and learning how to become evidence-based practitioners.
+Our faculty play a leading role in changing and advancing the physical therapy practice, offering students the opportunity to get involved in a myriad of innovative initiatives.
+Our students work directly with faculty on research and often present research posters at local and national conferences.
+Through these collaborations, students learn to become skilled, evidence-based practitioners.